kallaway/100-days-of-code/log.md

  # Day 61: 22nd July, 2020
  ##### Today's progress:
-  Solved a July Leetcode Question afte a two day sabbatical
+  Solved a July Leetcode Question after a two day sabbatical
  ##### Thoughts:
   Maps are key to speed.
  ##### Link to References: